vars1ty/HybridBar/SCRIPTING.md

 > **Warning**: Modifying these constants may impact performance and overall stability, you have been warned!

 - `UPDATE_RATE [u64]` -> The update-rate (in milliseconds) for how often Hybrid should call the `tick` function.

+# Warning
+The `alignment` key is case-sensitive can only be 1 out of 3 values:
+- left
+- centered
+- right